01. Doctor Overview

 Dr. David P. Carbone is a medical oncologist who established and currently serves as the director of the James Thoracic Center at the Ohio State University Medical Center (OSUMC).
-Prior to joining the staff at Ohio State University in 2012, Dr. Carbone was on the faculty of the University of Texas Southwestern Medical Center for five years before being recruited to Nashville, Tennessee's Vanderbilt University in 1996 where he was professor of medicine, cell biology, and cancer biology, and director of the Thoracic/Head and Neck Cancer Program.
+Prior to joining the staff at Ohio State University in 2012, Dr. Carbone was on the faculty of the University of Texas Southwestern Medical Center for five years before being recruited to Nashville, Tennessee’s Vanderbilt University in 1996 where he was a professor of medicine, cell biology, and cancer biology, and director of the Thoracic/Head and Neck Cancer Program.
 During his time at Vanderbilt, he also held the titles of director and principal investigator of the Vanderbilt Specialized Program of Research Excellence (SPORE) in Lung Cancer and principal investigator of the Strategic Partnering to Evaluate Cancer Signatures (SPECS) in Lung Cancer UO1 consortium.

 Dr. Carbone’s clinical specialty is lung cancer, and in his role as director of the James Thoracic Center, he works towards cultivating collaborations amongst physicians and scientists in an effort to develop and bring to the forefront of patient care novel and targeted therapies for treating and curing lung cancer.
-In his more than 25 year-career in the field of oncology, Dr. Carbone has always kept his focus on the discovery of cutting-edge lung cancer treatments.
+In his more than 25 year career in the field of oncology, Dr. Carbone has always kept his focus on the discovery of cutting-edge lung cancer treatments.
 Of lung cancer, Dr. Carbone states: “This is a disease with unacceptable outcomes, but there are many promising therapies today and on the horizon.”

 A noted researcher, Dr. Carbone has authored over 200 peer-reviewed publications, books, and review articles and currently serves as president of the International Association for the Study of Lung Cancer (IASLC).
 Dr. Carbone has received continuous National Cancer Institute (NCI) funding for his research endeavors since the onset of his career and has served on the Board of Scientific Counselors for the NCI, as well as on several NCI grant review panels.
 He is chair of the Lung Biology subcommittee for the Eastern Cooperative Oncology Group (ECOG) and has served as either a co-principal investigator (PI) or Lab PI in as many as eight past or currently active ECOG trials.